vishalcloudyuga/dcos-docs/1.7/usage/service-discovery/virtual-ip-addresses.md

 - To create a new application, click **Create Application** and switch to the `JSON mode` by clicking on the toggle in the upper right corner.
 - Erase the contents of the text area and paste in the JSON app definition for MySQL above.
-- Once `/mysql` has deploying, repeat the same steps for the Wordpress application definition.
+- Once `/mysql` has deploying, repeat the same steps for the WordPress application definition.

 You can also assign a VIP to your application via the DC/OS Marathon web interface without directly editing your JSON app definition.
 The values you enter in the field below are translated into the appropriate `portMapping` (for Docker containers in Bridge mode) or `portDefinitions` entry in your application definition.
 Toggle to `JSON mode` as you create your app to see and edit your application definition.